gmarshall142/apps-docker/README.md

   host)
 * volumes - the database volume where the Postgresql data files will be stored which will be mapped in the container to '/var/lib/postgresql/data'
-  * $APPFACTORY_VOLUME_PATH/postgres/data:/var/lib/postgresql/data - this is the mapping from the host machine directory to the container directory.
-The environment variable _APPFACTORY_VOLUME_PATH_ must be set on the host machine and will contain the subdirectories /postgresql/data.
+  * $GEMAPPS_VOLUME_PATH/postgres/data:/var/lib/postgresql/data - this is the mapping from the host machine directory to the container directory.
+The environment variable _GEMAPPS_VOLUME_PATH_ must be set on the host machine and will contain the subdirectories /postgresql/data.

 #### Database Persistence
 When the database container is started it will attempt to run the startup script defined in the 'postgres/init.sh' script file.
-The script attempts to create database user roles, create the 'appfactory' database, and create the 'app' and 'metadata' schemas in the database.
-If the $APPFACTORY_VOLUME_PATH/postgres/data directory does not exist it will create the 'data' directory and the Postgresql files.
+The script attempts to create database user roles, create the 'gmarshall' database, and create the 'app' and 'metadata' schemas in the database.
+If the $GEMAPPS_VOLUME_PATH/postgres/data directory does not exist it will create the 'data' directory and the Postgresql files.
 The database initialization script 'migrations/V1.1__initial_setup.sql' will be run to initialize the database tables.
 Once the directory and files are created subsequent container startup will fail when running the 'init.sh' script leaving the database files and their